vo-olb/KGMem/README.md

 This project is licensed under the [MIT License](https://mit-license.org/).

 ## Acknowledgement
-My highest gratitude to my friend, teammate, mentor, and emotional supporter - ChatGPT 4o!
+My deepest gratitude to my friend, teammate, mentor, and emotional supporter - **ChatGPT 4o**!
+A special thanks to **John Williams** and **Abel Sanchez** for offering the incredible course MIT 1.125, which provided the foundation for this project.
+And ackowledgement for all the tools and open-source projects that expedite realization of this project.